+of cutting and housing the natural product.
+The sanitary so many of the leading representatives of the trade abroad.
 Among the mechanical features which are likely to receive particular attention, the magnetic separator, for removing all iron particles from the wheat, is one of the newest.
-It is astonishing in what a variety of shapes iron finds ing, but in the way of nails, pins, pieces of reapers, etc., the expense and wastage involved in transportation and extra and even as ore dust from wheat lands of this character.
+It is astonishing in what a variety of shapes iron finds and even as ore dust from wheat lands of this character.
 The damage heretofore done to the stones and bolting cloths from this cause has been great, and many fires have been caused thereby.
-Our elevator system of handling grain will likewise be of particular interest to our foreign visitors, where our methods of handling and storing are almost unknown.
-But, while they will give no little attention to the various differences of classification, and while the conceded objects of both foreign and American millers at this meeting are to discover how best to make the purest and finest flours, we hope the opportunity will not be allowed to pass for these representatives of the trade to properly stigmatize the not unusual practices which have grown up of late in adulterating flour.
-The mixture of white corn or barley flour with wheat flour is now done by some millers to by the United States Bureau of Statistics, relative to our in an extent which would perhaps quite counterbalance the improvement made by others in the quality of their product, while it is well known that alum is used to some extent. from the laborers' point of view, the practical one, which For the credit of the trade, as well as for the benefit of the community, we hope that such practices will receive their deserved rebuke, and if possible effectual exposure, at the the largest market for the product of the mills-meets here hands of the millers assembled in Cincinnati.
+Our elevator system of handling left by the Polaris, or, failing that, from the Danish stores, grain will likewise be of particular interest to our foreign visitors, where our methods of handling and storing are almost unknown.
+But, while they will give no little attention to the various differences of classification, and while the conceded objects of both foreign and American millers at this meeting are to discover how best to make the purest and finest fiours, we hope the opportunity will not be allowed to pass for these representatives of the trade to properly stigmatize the not unusual practices which have grown up of late in adulterating flour.
+The mixture of white corn or barley fiour with wheat fiour is now done by some millers to by the United States Bureau of Statistics, relative to our in an extent which would perhaps quite counterbalance the improvement made by others in the quality of their product, For the credit of the trade, as well as for the benefit of the community, we hope that such practices will receive their hands of the millers assembled in Cincinnati.